 Months before his death, George Washington admitted that while he had "a large stock of Hogs—the precise number is unknown."1 During this period, Washington let his hogs run free to feed on vegetable matter found on the forest floor, including roots, nuts, wild herbs, and fungi.
 This method was a common practice of the time.
 The exceptions at Mount Vernon were the approximately 150 hogs kept at the distillery, where they were fed fermented mash, a by-product of the whiskey-making process.
-In 1798, Julian Niemcewicz—a visitor to Mount Vernon from Poland—provided a description of these hogs, which he identified as being "of the Guinea type, with short feet, hollow backs and so excessively bulky that they can hardly drag their big bellies on the ground."2 The hogs were red in color, and were originally brought to America from Africa via slave ships.3
+In 1798, Julian Niemcewicz—a visitor to Mount Vernon from Poland—provided a description of these hogs, which he identified as being "of the Guinea type, with short feet, hollow backs and so excessively bulky that they can hardly drag their big bellies on the ground."2 The hogs were red in color, and were originally brought to America from Africa on ships that also carried enslaved people.3

 Mary V. Thompson